MSCA-LIKE/OpenScienceTrainingCourse/00_handbook/readme.md

 ### Conditions for passing for the _basic course_.
 - Participation in at least 2 of the seminars in the list above
-- Submission of the two assignments
+- Submission of the two assignments _N.B. these submissions must also reach the passing criteria for the assignments_
 - Participation in the workshop

 ### Conditions for passing for the _extended course_.